 Our priority is to ensure we keep all of our residents, visitors and staff safe during this Covid-19 pandemic; we are committed to continue providing the best care and support for everyone.
-We are working closely with Public Health England, local authorities and complying with the government advice to ensure that any risks of Covid-19 are well managed and that people are protected.
-We have robust Covid-19 protocols in place, staff and residents are being vaccinated and all staff have received training, in addition we have adequate supplies of quality Personal Protective Equipment (PPE) to ensure safety.
+We are working closely with UK Health Security Agency (UKHSA), local authorities and complying with the government advice to ensure that any risks of Covid-19 are well managed and that people are protected.
+In addition we have adequate supplies of quality Personal Protective Equipment (PPE) to ensure safety.

 EXTRA CARE HOUSING & SUPPORTED HOUSING STATUS